winitzki/scall/tutorial/programming_dhall.md

 ```

 It is important that the universal quantifier `∀(t : Type)` is _inside_ the type of an argument of `F`.
-Otherwise, the encoding will not work.
+Otherwise, the encoding would not work.

 To see an example of how to construct a value of type `F a`, let us set `a = Natural`.
 The type `F Natural` then becomes `∀(r : Type) → (∀(t : Type) → { _1 : t → Bool, _2 : t → Natural } → r) → r`.